tauri-apps/muda/README.md

 - `common-controls-v6`: Use `TaskDialogIndirect` API from `ComCtl32.dll` v6 on Windows for showing the predefined `About` menu item dialog.
 - `libxdo`: Enables linking to `libxdo` on Linux which is used for the predefined `Copy`, `Cut`, `Paste` and `SelectAll` menu item.
 - `serde`: Enables de/serializing the dpi types.
+- `gtk`: Enables the `gtk` crate dependency on Linux.
+This is required for `muda` to function properly on Linux.

 ## Dependencies (Linux Only)